 CD34+ or CD133+ HSCs give rise to two types of endothelial progenitor cell (EPC) colonies: primitive and definitive EPC-colony forming units, which can be morphologically defined.
 Based on their morphology, an evaluation of the number or the ratio of each EPC colony constitutes the endothelial progenitor cell clonogenic forming assay (EPC-CFA), an assay to quantify the differentiation of colony forming EPCs.
 This assay system allows us to practically evaluate the vasculogenic potential of primary or cultured stem cell populations, i.e., mononuclear cells or fractionated stem cells (CD34+ or CD133+ cells) in peripheral blood, bone marrow, or umbilical cord blood.

 Endothelial colony forming cells (ECFCs) are a subset of EPCs and are of interest as a possible therapeutic target for hypoxic diseases as they have high angiogenic potential.
-However, translation to clinical therapies has shown limited success 8.
+However, translation to clinical therapies has shown limited success8.
 This is partly explained by the difficulty of expanding EPCs into appropriate numbers due to senescence of the isolated cells.
-Huuskes et al. (2019), describe a method using live cell imaging and automated image analysis to analyse the colony forming ability of endothelial progenitor cells (EPCs).
+Huuskes et al. (2019), describe a method using live-cell imaging and automated image analysis to analyze the colony-forming ability of endothelial progenitor cells (EPCs).

 Figure 4 | Assessment of clonal expansion of patient isolated endothelial progenitor cells (EPCs) and the use of image J to inspect colony size.
 Morphological changes of patient isolated peripheral blood mononuclear cells at 7 days of initial culture showed transformation into a mature, proliferative colony.
 The image of the colony was transformed from a bright field image to a binary image.
 For this representative patient, this method confirmed that the colony size was not sufficient to passage, and therefore a continued culture time was required.